• Skip to primary navigation

 Chocolate & Raspberry Truffle Cupcakes

-Chocolate sponge, truffle filling, raspberry buttercream, fresh raspberries
+Chocolate cupcakes with a chocolate ganache truffle filling, topped with raspberry buttercream and fresh raspberries

 Print Pin Rate